wgurecky/nvim/readme.md

 ### Build

-In order to compile the project (async make) `makeprg` should be pointed at a folder which includes the project's make file.
+To compile the project (async make) `makeprg` should point at a folder which includes the project's make file.
 Ex:

     :set makeprg=make\ -C\ ~/path/to/project/build